SoftUni-Internal/interactive-content/EN/06-Forms/04-Reactive-Forms.md

 Reactive forms are immutable.
 A change to the form state returns a new state, which maintains the integrity of the model between changes.

-They are built around observable streams, where form inputs and values are provided as streams of input values, which can be accessed synchronously.
+They are built around observable streams, where form inputs and values are provided, as streams of input values, which can be accessed synchronously.

-Reactive forms also make testing easy, this way we are assured that our data is consistent and predictable when requested.
+Reactive forms also make testing easy.

+This way, we are assured that our data is consistent and predictable when requested.

 [/slide]